boost-edu-tools/gitinspectorgui/docs/index.md

 Modern desktop application for git repository analysis.
 Built with Tauri + React + TypeScript frontend and Python HTTP API backend.

+## New to This Technology Stack?

+If you're a Python developer unfamiliar with modern web/desktop development tools:

+-   **[Technology Primer](technology-primer.md)** - Understand Tauri, FastAPI, React, TypeScript, and other tools used in this project

 ## Demo

 -   **Live Demo** - Interactive demo available at the project root (`index.html`)